danofsteel32/danql/README.md

 [object-relational impedence mismatch](http://blogs.tedneward.com/post/the-vietnam-of-computer-science/).

 ## About
-Orms just don't work for me.
-And writing the basic crud ops for every table takes too long.
-This library is the sweet spot for me in that it makes the easy stuff easy and leaves the hard stuff for plain sql.
+Orms typically don't work very well for people who like SQL.
+But writing the basic CRUD ops for every table simply takes too long.
+This library is the sweet spot for me in that it makes the easy stuff easy and makes the hard stuff easily doable in plain sql.

 ## Usage Guide
 You probably already have SQLite installed but if you don't just install it with your distros package manager or brew.

 ### Running Tests
 ```